Relintai/pandemonium_engine_docs/index.md

 .. only:: i18n

+  Note:
-  .. note:: This documentation is translated from the `original English one
+ This documentation is translated from the `original English one
             ( https://docs.godotengine.org/en/latest )`_ by community members
             on `Weblate ( https://hosted.weblate.org/projects/godot-engine/godot-docs )`_.